gemmabaugh/gemmabaugh.github.io/about.md

 Gemma Alexandra Baugh is a master's level social work student at the Mandel School of Applied Social Sciences at Case Western Reserve University.

+Gemma co-authored the following paper: [Fifty states of purpose: Examining sense of purpose across the United States](https://doi.org/10.1080/17439760.2019.1689417)

 Three words that describe Gemma, all beginning with the letter C:
 : 1.
 Compassionate
  2. Curious